Israel’s new government unveils plan to weaken Supreme Court

 “It will be a hollow democracy,” said Amir Fuchs, senior researcher at Jerusalem’s Israel Democracy Institute think tank.
 “When the government has ultimate power, it will use this power not only for issues of LGBTQ rights and asylum-seekers but elections and free speech and anything it wants.”

-Recent opinion polls by the Israel Democracy Institute found that a majority of respondents believe the Supreme Court should have the power to strike down laws that conflict with Israel’s basic laws.
+Recent opinion polls by the Israel Democracy Institute found a majority of respondents believe the Supreme Court should have the power to strike down laws that conflict with Israel’s Basic Laws, which serve as a sort of constitution.

-Netanyahu has publicly sought to assuage concerns about Israel’s future as a liberal democracy and vowed in a speech Wednesday to “implement reforms that will ensure the proper balance between the three branches of government.”
+In a speech Wednesday ahead of Levin’s announcement, Netanyahu appeared to back his justice minister by vowing to “implement reforms that will ensure the proper balance between the three branches of government.”

 Since being indicted on corruption charges, Netanyahu has campaigned against the justice system.
 He denies all charges, saying he is the victim of a witch hunt orchestrated by a hostile media, police and prosecutors.

-In his speech, Levin said his plan to overhaul the judicial system is “not connected in any way” to Netanyahu’s trial.
+Levin said his plan is “not connected in any way” to Netanyahu’s trial.

-Further fueling the clash over the judiciary, Levin’s announcement comes just a day before the Supreme Court is expected to hear petitions against the appointment of a convicted lawmaker for Cabinet minister.
-Just hours earlier, Attorney General Gali Baharav-Miara, a prime target of the new government, declared her opposition to the appointment of Aryeh Deri earlier Wednesday.
+Just hours before Levin’s speech, Attorney General Gali Baharav-Miara, a prime target of the new government, declared her opposition to the ministerial appointment of one of Netanyahu’s key coalition partners who has been convicted of tax offenses.
+On Thursday, the Supreme Court is expected to hear petitions against Aryeh Deri serving as minister.

 As part of negotiations to form the current government, Israel’s parliament last month changed a law to allow someone convicted on probation to serve as a Cabinet minister.
-That paved the way for Deri, a key part of the coalition that brought Netanyahu back to power, to become health and interior minister, as well as finance minister in a rotation agreement after two years.
-Deri was convicted on probation last year for tax offenses.
+That paved the way for Deri to become health and interior minister, as well as finance minister in a rotation agreement after two years.
+Deri was convicted of tax fraud and given a suspended sentence last year.

 Good governance groups saw the legal maneuver as a green light for corruption by a government cavalierly changing laws for political expediency.

-Baharav-Miara made her standing clear in a note to the Supreme Court, which is set to soon discuss appeals against Deri’s appointment.
+Baharav-Miara made her standing clear in a note to the Supreme Court.
 She said the appointment “radically deviates from the sphere of reasonability.”
-She has reportedly said she will not be defending the state in court against the appeals, because of her opposition.
+She has said she will not be defending the state in court against the appeals, because of her opposition.

+Levin’s proposed changes also include eliminating the test of “reasonability” when reviewing government decisions.

-Baharav-Miara was appointed by the previous government that vehemently opposed Netanyahu’s rule.
+Baharav-Miara was appointed by the previous government, which vehemently opposes Netanyahu’s rule.
 Netanyahu’s allies have floated the idea of splitting up the post of attorney general into three roles including two that would be political appointments.
 That would water down the current attorney-general’s authority while opening the door for Netanyahu to install someone favorable to throwing out the charges against him.